Brendan-Bruner/OOAnimal/docs/OverridingInterfaceMethods.md

 #Overriding and Overwriting Interface Methods
 ---

 This is done in the exact same way it was done with virtual methods.
 Continueing from last time, [Interfaces](https://github.com/bandren/CObject/blob/master/docs/Interfaces.md), we will rewrite the Square class to override Printable_Print( ).
-Overwriting won't be explicitly shown since it follows almost the same procedure as overriding.

-It will be revealed here, using interfaces comes at a cost:

-* The application developer must be away of class hierchy.
-Using Java as an example, the developer must know the ```add( )``` method he uses on an ArrayList object is inherited from the List interface.

 ###Header